lies

 knowledge is power

-When we hero-worship authorities and adopt official stories over the evidence of our senses, we stop being ourselves and thinking our own thoughts.
-And we are unprepared when the real world disregards the stories.
+If we hero-worship authorities and adopt their stories over the evidence of our senses then we stop being ourselves and thinking our own thoughts.
+There is a sense of unease, discomfort or distress that tells us something is wrong but we are unprepared when the real world ignores the stories.

-Individuals, families, tribes and nations only have control when they know what is happening.
-The awareness therapy pages suggest pathways to awareness and experiencing the world more clearly.
+Communities and individuals control their destiny when they know what is happening.
+The awareness therapy pages are pathways to sense ourselves and the world more clearly.
 The media page has links to help work out what is really going on.